 -if you have been forced to exit Vietnam within 6 months (from the day the forced exit decision is in effect).

--because of natural disasters, epidemics, the potential threat to public health, national security, and public security.
+-because of natural disasters, epidemics, and the potential threat to public health, national security, and public security.

 Vietnam Visa Blacklist:

 Vietnam Immigration blacklist is the Vietnam Immigration Department's list of foreigners who have been deported or are banned from entering the country.
 There are some circumstances that can cause a foreigner to fall into the immigration blacklist:

 If you got blacklisted, you might face a large amount of fine or even get deported from Vietnam, followed by a ban on entering the country for up to 5 years.

 The visa extension can be arranged via agents at any immigration-authorized agency in Vietnam.
 It will cost you US$ 10 if you do it yourself at the immigration office.
 The process will take about 5 working days so you will need to decide early to have the visa extension by the time your current visa is expired.
 For convenience, it's better to rely on travel agents to deal with the language barrier.

 You cannot have a visa extension if you have already visited Vietnam with the visa exemption, or your last visit to Vietnam with the visa exemption was not over 30 days ago.